 Choice D is correct.
-When an equation is written in the form y = mx + b, the coefficient of the x-term (in this case 0.8636) is the slope.
-The slope of this linear equation gives the amount that the mean number of students per classroom (represented by y) changes per year (represented by x).
+When an equation is written in the form y = mx + b, the coefficient of the x-term (in this case 0.8636) is the slope of the graph of this equation in the xy-plane.
+The slope of the graph of this linear equation gives the amount that the average number of students per classroom (represented by y) changes per year (represented by x).